-4. Maximum contribution limits
+5. Maximum contribution limits

-Non-concessional contributions include personal contributions which members do not claim an income tax deduction.
+Non-concessional (after-tax) contributions include personal contributions which members do not claim an income tax deduction.
 They also include any excess concessional contributions unless these are refunded - special rules determine whether they can be refunded.
-For the financial year 2015/16 the maximum amount that a member can contribute is generally \$180,000 without incurring additional tax.
+For the financial year 2017/18 the maximum amount that a member can contribute is generally \$100,0002 without incurring additional tax.

 People under 65 years old may be able to make non-concessional contributions of up to three times their non-concessional contributions cap (in the first year) over a three-year period.
 This is known as the 'bring-forward' rule.
-The bring-forward rule means that you can contribute up to \$540,000 (3 x \$180,000) in non-concessional contributions in a single financial year, or any combination that adds up to \$540,000 over a consecutive 3 year period.
-For example, a person aged 60 could contribute \$350,000 in the first year and the balance of \$190,000 over the following two years.
+The bring-forward rule means that you can contribute up to \$300,000 (3 \times \$100,000) in nonconcessional contributions in a single financial year, or any combination that adds up to \$300,000 over a consecutive 3 year period.
+For example, a person aged 60 could contribute \$150,000 in the first year and the balance of \$150,000 over the following two years.

-It is important to remember that contributions paid in excess of these limits will attract tax generally at 49%.
-The Government also allows excess nonconcessional contributions made from 1 July 2013 to be refunded.
+It is important to remember that contributions paid in excess of these limits will generally attract tax at 47% (including Medicare levy).